syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pivot-Tables.md

 {% endhighlight %}
 {% endtabs %}

 **IPivotDataFields** represents a collection of data fields in the pivot table.
 The data field is added with the required subtotal function using **PivotSubtotalTypes** enumeration.
 To know more about different subtotal types supported in Pivot Tables, please refer **PivotSubtotalTypes** in API section.
-Following is the code to configure a pivot field as a data field.
+The following code explains how to configure a pivot field as a data field.

 {% tabs %}
 {% highlight c# %}